UNdot33K/ScriptKiddie_AV/README.md

-Script Kiddie_AV is a simple FIM-RIM (File Integrity Monitoring - Registry Integrity Monitoring) and as such, it can be an effective 'tool', or more precisely a batch file script, which also automates checks for file integrity issues and can be used alongside with any antivirus to enhance system protection.
+Script Kiddie_AV is a simple FIM-RIM (File Integrity Monitoring - Registry Integrity Monitoring) and as such, it can be an effective 'tool', or more precisely a batch file script, which also can automate checks for file integrity issues and be used alongside with any antivirus to enhance system protection.

 Although there are various similar tools, the highlight of this one is, that it can